 Sometimes customer service requires literally going the distance.
 One day a concrete batch plant reported that their big drum mixer—the unit that tilts to fill the mixer trucks—was acting up.
 The tilting mechanism, which normally ran at variable speed to cushion the shock as the heavy vessel moved, was running at only one speed.
 The plant couldn't shut down, so testing had to be done with the system running.

-Using his Fluke 189 multimeter, Burdick narrowed his focus to the control board.
+Using his Fluke 189 multimeter (now replaced with the Fluke 289 True-RMS Data Logging Multimeter), Burdick narrowed his focus to the control board.

 It took a special connection to swap out the faulty control board without shutting the plant down for days.
 Dan Keithly knew of another batch plant, not in service, equipped with the same controls.
 He contacted the owner and arranged to borrow the board.
 It took two and a half hours on the road to retrieve the substitute control board.